KipCollo/Frontend-Revision/5.0 Angular/directives/Readme.md

 Angular provides a set of built-in structural directives (such as NgIf, NgForOf, NgSwitch and others) which are commonly used in all Angular projects

+I a directive modifies the structure of template by removing or adding an element you use an aestrik.E.g *ngFor

 - The [ngIf] directive - is used to conditionally display or hide elements based on a given expression.
 It adds or removes elements from the DOM based on the truthiness of the expression.
 A structural directive that conditionally includes a template based on the value of an expression coerced to Boolean.
 When the expression evaluates to true, Angular renders the template provided in a then clause, and when false or null, Angular renders the template provided in an optional else clause.
 The default template for the else clause is blank.